 The funding featured on this page is not an exhaustive list of available funding opportunities.
 Medical Staff are encouraged to use the resources available to them and pursue opportunities for improvement in their areas.

 Funding is by the Joint Collaborative Committees (JCCs)

 The Joint Collaborative Committees represent a partnership of the Government of BC and Doctors of BC as outlined in the Physician Master Agreement.
-Funding flows through four JCCs: Specialist Services Committee (SSC), Shared Care BC (SCC) General Practice Services Committee (GPSC) and the Joint Standing Committee on Rural Issues.
+Funding flows through four JCCs: Specialist Services Committee (SSC), Shared Care Committee (SCC), Family Practice Services Committee (FPSC) and the Joint Standing Committee on Rural Issues.